rktjmp/lush.nvim/README.md

 - `bg`: sets the `guibg` property of a Vim highlight group.
 - `gui`: sets the `gui` property of a Vim highlight group.
 - `sp`: sets the `guisp` property of a Vim highlight group.
-- `lush`: a namespace to save arbitary data to a group.
+- `lush`: a namespace to save arbitrary data to a group.
 Is not exported to the final highlight but may be accessed in the lush-spec or the parsed-lush-spec.

 Constraints:

 - `value` may be any Lua type which will concatenate with a string.
 - `value` may be derived from previously defined group properties.
-- All unspported keys are dropped.
+- All unsupported keys are dropped.
 - Group name is CamelCase by convention, but may be any string beginning with
 - Group names may not be `ALL`, `NONE`, `ALLBUT`, `contained` or `contains`, this is a vim constraint.